 The candidates can read more related information from the links given below:

 |Jal Shakti Abhiyan||WHO WASH – Water, Sanitation and Hygiene|

 |National Mission for Sustainable Agriculture (NMSA)||Drinking Water: Quality & Challenges: RSTV|

-National Rural Drinking Water Programme UPSC
+National Rural Drinking Water Programme (NRDWP)

-- Restructuring the programme would ensure better monitoring with a greater focus on sustainability of the scheme itself to make sure that the rural population is provided with good quality service delivery.
+- Restructuring the programme would ensure better monitoring with a greater focus on the sustainability of the scheme itself to make sure that the rural population is provided with good quality service delivery.

 - It aims at reaching the goal of increasing coverage of sustainable piped water supply in the country.